Goals

 Nutrition strategy

 Carbohydrate does not need to disappear.
-For many people, moderate carbohydrate intake makes training easier, which then makes the deficit easier to keep.
+For many people, moderate carbohydrate intake keeps training easier, which makes the deficit easier to hold.
 Fat matters for satisfaction and meal enjoyment, though it is also where unplanned calories hide.
 Most stalled cuts come from a mild calorie leak, not from a broken metabolism.

 The diet pattern can stay flexible.
 Calorie Counting works well for people who want tight control.
 High-Protein Diet is often the easiest style for appetite control.
 The best choice is the one that lets you stay inside the target often enough to make the weekly trend move.